digitalnsw/endoflife/register-the-death/registering-the-death/index.md

 If it’s not clear what has caused the death, the doctor cannot complete a medical certificate of cause of death.
 The doctor will refer the death If the refer the death to the Coroner.

 When a death is referred to the Coroner, they will investigate the death.
 This can cause delays to cremation and burial.

+## How long does it take for the death to be registered?

+## If the death occurred overseas

 ## Registering the death of a stillborn child
 A stillbirth which occurs in NSW is registered as a birth and contains a notation of the stillbirth.
 At the time of registration you also have the option to purchase a birth certificate.
 As a stillbirth is not registered as a death, the Registry cannot issue a death certificate.